 How Long Does it Take to Learn?

-As with athletes, traders may be classified as professionals or nonprofessionals.
+Traders may be classified as professionals or nonprofessionals.
 The first group is largely comprised of individuals who trade for financial firms, manage other people’s money, and otherwise make their living from trading on a full-time basis.
 Employers often train their own people and impose their own rules on performance.
 For these reasons and others, I usually prefer to work with nonprofessionals.

 The nonprofessional group can be subdivided into two smaller groups: beginners and advanced.